tunogya/abandon-website/docs/resource/3-Help/support.md

 ## Team

-You can contact the team via support@upstash.com for technical support as well as questions and feedback.
+You can contact the team via support@abandon.ai for technical support as well as questions and feedback.

 ## Follow Us